How to use colour on skirting board & architrave

 Continuity can be just as effective as contrast.
 Painting your skirting the same colour can deliver several effects.

-First it can deliver a borderless room opening up the space (particularly if light colours are used), and have a calming effect on an interior, by reducing the number of contrasts.
+Firstly it can deliver a borderless room opening up the space (particularly if light colours are used), and have a calming effect on an interior, by reducing the number of contrasts.
 It will also maximise the feature effect of a wall if it is one slid block of colour, rather than being trimmed with a white skirting board.

-Second, your wall can create a ‘background’ and give you a blank canvass on which to place a prominent feature or piece of decoration.
+Secondly, your wall can create a ‘background’ and give you a blank canvass on which to place a prominent feature or piece of decoration.
 The eye will then be naturally drawn away from the plain wall to the contrasting decoration.
 The features will be emphasised, as the eye won’t get caught by the contrasting colours of wall and skirting.

 Image Credit: Cote Maison

-Recreate this look with Bullnose skirting board
+Recreate this continuous colour look with Bullnose skirting board

 Image Credit: Sheer Luxe

-A word of caution, colour contrast is an important tool when generating a colour dynamic, so don’t allow the continuity to go too far and overpower the room – it still needs to be balanced with some contrast.
+Colour contrast is an important tool when generating a colour dynamic, so don’t allow the continuity to go too far and overpower the room – it still needs to be balanced with some contrast.

 The key is to decorate/furnish the wall; bringing feature elements with art, pictures, mirrors, or positioning furniture in front of it.
 The floor colour also helps to bring contrast in all of these examples.